Goob-hub/PPP_Revamp/README.md

-# This is a redesign of a website for a small game development team!

-I visited their website a few times and asked the leader of the dev team if I could do a personal revamp of their site and I was given the green light!

 # How Did I Make This?

 I used the Vue framework to program this site from scratch as I am currently in the process of learning vue, And the vue framework would make programming this website much easier given what I wanted to do as well as make some of the values of the website be able to be edited by changing values.